neil-yechenwei/terraform-provider-azurerm/website/docs/d/managed_application_definition.html.markdown

 * `description` - The managed application definition description.

+* `enabled` - The value indicating whether the package is enabled or not.

 * `main_template` - The inline main template json which has resources to be provisioned.

 * `package_file_uri` - The managed application definition package file Uri.